-The College's calls for the next government:
+The College's calls for the reformed executive:

 - The College calls for increased investment in pathology services, particularly in the recruitment and training of pathologists and scientists.
-More funded training places are needed to help meet the rising demand for cancer diagnosis, which has been exacerbated by the COVID-19 pandemic.
+More funded training places are needed to help meet the rising demand for cancer diagnosis.
 Specialist laboratories in larger centres need further investment in specialist equipment with improved sample transport into these specialist labs. - HSC pathology services need appropriately trained scientist and medical staff who become pathology leaders and who can provide guidance on how to transform pathology services to improve long-term resilience.
 Unfortunately, Pathology staffing numbers have not risen in line with demand and some pathology services are unable to recruit to vacant posts.
-The recruitment, training and retention of such staff must be a priority. - Parity of pay in 2018 we launched our histopathology workforce report,1 calling for a pay premium to be introduced for new histopathology trainees.
-The premium has been implemented in England.
-We are calling for the recruitment and retention premium to be extended to specialist histopathology trainees in Northern Ireland. - The pay discrepancy is undermining the retention of key staff, who move to other areas, having gained experience in Northern Ireland.
-Trainees tend to take up consultant posts in the region in which they train, so this is highly detrimental in the long term as well as the short term.
-This issue needs to be urgently addressed. - The roll-out of digital pathology would benefit patients in rural areas in Northern Ireland by enabling the rapid referral of cases between organisations or across pathology networks, enhancing access to expert advice and opinion on diagnoses.
+The recruitment, training and retention of such staff must be a priority.

+Parity of pay - In recent years pay for pathology staff in NI, along with other HSC staff, has continued to fall behind their counterparts in other UK regions.
+The pathology workforce in NI rarely has full parity of pay with other NHS regions, as any agreed pay deals for other parts of the UK take much longer to be implemented in NI.
+It was only in June 2024 that NI pathology staff were awarded the 2023-24 pay award.
+NHS England have already agreed the pay uplift for 2024-25 so yet again NI staff have lost parity and are behind all other nations.
+There is also a difference in trainee doctor pay which means that trainees may also go elsewhere.
+Trainees tend to take up consultant posts in the region in which they train, so lower pay is highly detrimental in the long term as well as the short term.
+This issue needs to be urgently addressed.
+We are losing highly skilled staff to Ireland, where the pay is much higher, as well as to other UK regions.